skyfrk/dhbw-vs-latex-template/docs/writing.md

 to this, NiP is also an active shareholder in the clothing company DRKN.
 ```

-:warning: You always have wrap your acronyms in one of the commands above in order for the `acro` package to work correctly.
+⚠ You always have wrap your acronyms in one of the commands above in order for the `acro` package to work correctly.

 ## Figures